isabella232/sign-integrations.en/help/veeva/user.md

 Adobe Sign integration with [!DNL Veeva Vault] streamlines and expedite your document and signature workflows.
 By using the integration workflow, you:

-* Saving time and resources spent on snail mail, overnighting, and faxing.
+* Save time and resources spent on snail mails, overnighting, or faxing.
 * Send contracts for e-signature or approval from [!DNL Veeva Vault], access real-time contract history, and view saved contracts.
 * Track the deals in real-time across your organization and get updates when agreements are viewed, signed, canceled, or declined.
 * eSign in over 20 languages and support fax-back service in 50+ locales worldwide.